greenroadmaster/blog/content/post/Review_Book/ThomasPaine/commonsense.md

 ---
-title: 북리뷰- Common sense by Thomas Paine
+title: (Book)Common sense by Thomas Paine
 description: This is book review
 featuredImage: ""
 toc: true